zhangqianhui/CnnForAndroid/README.md

 ## CnnForAndroid:A Classification Project using Convolutional Neural Network(CNN) in Android platform。It also support Caffe Model

-CnnForAndroid is a android platform's implementation of deep learning using Tiny-cnn structure and provide two Recognition sample:one is gender Recognition for caffe net ; two is Car logo recognition for tiny-cnn net.
+CnnForAndroid is an android platform's implementation of deep learning using Tiny-cnn structure and provide two Recognition sample:one is gender Recognition for caffe net ; two is Car logo recognition for tiny-cnn net.

 # Todo List